 Our work is mainly aimed at the young generation and we also want to reach out to Finnish and foreign tourists.

-The facilities bought by the Society were in considerable need of renovation and the whole museum underwent a dramatic transformation in 2016 and 2017.
+The facilities bought by the association were in considerable need of renovation and the whole museum underwent a dramatic transformation in 2016 and 2017.
 The exhibition hall was insulated and thoroughly renovated.
 An auxiliary building with a conference room, museum shop, canteen, kitchen and sanitary facilities. was added to the existing museum structure.

 The yard area with its firing trenches on the so-called Hillock of Death was cleaned and put in order.
 Students from the Novia University of Applied Sciences constructed a new obstacle course in the area and a roof shelter.
 The new parking area serves large numbers of visitors.
 In addition, the Irma Bunker in Harparskog was renovated to become a real gem of the whole museum area.